railwayapp/docs/src/docs/how-to/build-controls.md

 width={1190} height={400} quality={80} />

-When specified, all build and deploy commands will operate within that root directory.
+When specified, all build and deploy commands will operate within the defined root directory.
 Additionally, files changed outside the root directory will not trigger a new build.

 ## Configure Watch Paths